 If you’ve read the short bios on my Facebook page or my blog, you already know this information, but I’ll share it with those of you who may not know yet.
-I’m not telling you this to freak you out or to elicit sympathy, but just by way of general factual info so you know what’s up if I get tired while teaching or lecturing, or can’t make it to a field trip.
+On Thanksgiving Day 2018, I was rushed to the hospital with severe pain in my abdomen.

 It turned out I had two forms of endometrial cancer; one somewhat sluggish and passive and the other one super-aggressive.
 The aggressive one had formed a tumor the size of a grapefruit (which I called “Wilson” after the soccer ball in the movie “Castaway” with Tom Hanks) in my abdomen which is what was causing the pain I was feeling.
 You can see a video of the CAT scan that was done HERE.

-Wilson was removed in mid-December last year, but not before he took the opportunity to rupture and spew cancer cells throughout my abdomen (which I now call “The Sons of Wilson”).
+Wilson was removed in mid-December 2018, but not before he took the opportunity to rupture and spew cancer cells throughout my abdomen (which I now call “The Sons of Wilson”).
 There’s no way to tell where the cells will attach themselves to next, and the prognosis is not a good one.

 So, there you have it in a nutshell.
 Hugs are always welcome; sad faces are not.